Healthy Homes Assessment Boulcott

 Insulation Boulcott

-Ceiling and underfloor insulation is mandatory in all rental houses from 1 July 2019.
-All landlords and property managers have to ensure that the insulation is in line with the new standard.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.
+The insulation of the ceiling and underfloor is a requirement on all rental homes as of July 1st, 2019.
+Property managers and landlords should make sure that the insulation is up to the new standard.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.

-A well-insulated property will help to control condensation and lessen the likelihood of mould and damp, and it will make much easier to the household to keep the heat.
+A properly insulated home will help to control condensation and reduce the chances of mould and dampness, and will also make it easier to the house to hold the heat.

-The "R" refers to thermal resistance, and is a measure of how well the insulation withstands heat flow.
-The greater the R-value, the better the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the quality of insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3